205 Monticello Road . Charlottesville, VA . (434) 244-3226

 - Prosciutto Pizza — Thomas Leroy (formerly, Kardinal Hall); Amber Cohen (formerly, Junction); Yannick Fayolle (Blue Ridge Pizza Co. and Fayolle’s Table); Kathryn Matthews (IRON Paffles & Coffee); Linda Steiner (Duner’s)

 - Abruzzo Pizza – Josh Skinner (Champion Brewing Company)

 - Funghi Pizza — Charlie Toder (Kardinal Hall); John Hoffman (Keswick Hall); Laura Fonner (Duner’s)

-- Polpettine — Gregg Dionne (Public Fish & Oyster); Landon Saul (Vivace); Nick Moon (Brasserie Saison)
+- Polpettine — Gregg Dionne (Public Fish & Oyster); Landon Saul (Vivace); Nick Moon (formerly, Brasserie Saison)

 - Budino — Sara Miller (Timbercreek Market); Bryan Kelly (Harvest Moon Catering)